sagnik3788/core-cs/README.md

- implementaion of core cs in  next 6 months
+ implementation of core cs in  next 6 months